MikeHarolds/be-assignment-one-solutions/Discussion Questions/Discussion_Questions.md

 Node.js uses **non-blocking I/O**, meaning it doesn’t wait for one task (like reading a file) to finish before starting the next.
 Instead, it continues running other code and handles the result later using callbacks or promises.

 This makes web apps **faster and more responsive**, especially when handling many users at once, like in APIs or streaming apps.

+## Version Control

+### 1. Why is version control important in software development?

+Version control is important because it helps keep track of every change made to the code.
+It allows you to go back to previous versions, fix mistakes, and see who made what change.
+It also prevents losing code and helps manage updates in a clean and organized way.

+### 2. How does version control help in team collaboration?

+It allows many developers to work on the same project without clashing.
+Each person can work on their own branch, and changes can be reviewed before merging.
+This makes teamwork smooth, avoids code overwrites, and keeps everyone in sync.

+### 3. What are the best practices for organizing a Git repository?

+* Use clear folder structures (e.g., `src/`, `assets/`, `docs/`)
+* Write helpful commit messages
+* Always use branches for features or fixes
+* Keep the `main` branch stable
+* Use `.gitignore` to avoid tracking unwanted files
+* Keep README updated

+These makes project clean, easy to manage, and team-friendly.